Pjdur/velto/README.md

 ## 🔁 Migration from 0.x

-Velto 1.0.0 introduces async support and LiveReload, but keeps the public API familiar.
+Velto 1.0.0 introduced async support and LiveReload, but kept the public API familiar.
 Here's what changed:

 | Old (0.x)                          | New (1.0.0)                          |
 |-----------------------------------|--------------------------------------|